aha-app/aha-services/docs/jira.md

 1. JIRA (RECOMMENDED) - This integration uses the username and password of a JIRA user to authenticate with JIRA.
 It can be used with on premise or cloud versions of JIRA.
 2. JIRA via Connect - This integration uses an Add-on that is installed into your JIRA instance by an administrator.
 It can only be used with JIRA cloud and is restricted to integration with a single JIRA server.

+## Aha! to JIRA workflow
+Aha! is for the "why" and "what" and JIRA is for the "how."
+Do your product strategy, roadmapping, and feature definition in Aha! and push the items to JIRA for engineering to build.
+Aha! comes first and JIRA second.
+We then keep the features up-to-date in Aha! as engineering does their work.

 ## Integration functionality

 The JIRA integration is our most robust development tool integration.
 For a successful integration, it is very important to understand that the [integration workflow](http://support.aha.io/hc/en-us/articles/202001127) is based off of starting in Aha!